nyilin/RDataXMan_example_data/README.md

 # RDataXMan_example_data

-Data used in the illustrative example in the user manual of RDataXMan
+This repository contains the four datasets are used in the illustrative example in the user manual of [RDataXMan](https://github.com/nyilin/RDataXMan):

+- "QoL survey data.xlsx" contains data collected from the QoL survey.
+- "V2M_C_DIAGNOSIS_P_3yr.csv" is the diagnosis table from the EMR.
+- "V2M_C_MOVEMENT_PC_3yr.csv" is the inpatient movement table from the EMR.
+- "V2M_C_PATIENT_BASIC_3yr.csv" is the patient demographics table from the EMR.

+In the illustrative exampl, the three tables from the EMR are stored on a MySQL server.